-In order to monitor and evaluate the implementation of the maritime spatial plan for the German EEZ as of 2021 a dedicated monitoring and evaluation (M&E) concept is under development , now that the plan has been set into force.
+In order to monitor and evaluate the implementation of the maritime spatial plan for the German EEZ as of 2021 a dedicated monitoring and evaluation (M&E) concept will be developed, now that the plan has been set into force.
 The M&E will address the monitoring of the plan implementation and its environmental impact as well as the evaluation of the planning process and plan content.
 The scope of monitoring environmental impact has been outlined in chapter 10 of the environmental reports.
-M&E is also a major focus within the eMSP project, with BSH coleading the Learning Strand on this topic with Polish partners.
+M&E will also be a major focus within the eMSP project, with BSH coleading the Learning Strand on this topic with Polish partners.